Ironhead Transmission

 Oiler Plug

-Shifter Fork Spacing
+Shifter Forks and Spacing

-All transmission gears need to roll free without any noise or binding.
 The two slider gears need to be spaced apart as equally as possible.
 The most common way to adjust gear spacing is to replace the shift forks with different sizes until proper clearances are obtained.

 Related Articles: